FlavScents AInsights Entry: 2,3,5-Trimethyl Pyrazine

 3. Natural Occurrence & Formation

-2,3,5-Trimethyl pyrazine naturally occurs in various roasted foods, including coffee, cocoa, and roasted nuts.
-It is primarily formed through the Maillard reaction, a complex series of chemical reactions between amino acids and reducing sugars during the roasting process.
-This compound is also found in fermented products, contributing to their characteristic flavors.
-Its presence in natural sources supports its designation as a "natural flavor" in regulatory contexts.
+2,3,5-Trimethyl pyrazine is naturally found in various roasted foods, including coffee, cocoa, and roasted nuts.
+It is primarily formed through the Maillard reaction, a complex chemical process that occurs between amino acids and reducing sugars during the roasting or cooking of foods.
+This reaction is crucial for the development of the characteristic flavors and aromas associated with cooked and roasted products.
+The compound's presence in natural sources supports its designation as a "natural flavor" in regulatory contexts.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs